wany1601/demo-repo/README.md

 # Demo

-A simple repo to test git
+A simple repo to test Git